BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Hosting permanent and temporary brand activations, pop-ups, or experiential events

-Offering tutorials, classes, and workshops that encourage people to explore your pr oducts and services
+Offering tutorials, classes, and workshops that encourage people to explore your products and services

-Sending em ail and SMS campaigns that deliver relevant, valuable information at the just right moment
+Sending email and SMS campaigns that deliver relevant, valuable information at the just right moment

-12 examples of attraction marketing emails that pull consumers closer Follow these attraction marketing tips for out of this world results How do you know if your attraction marketing plan is working?
+12 examples of attraction marketing emails that pull consumers closer Follow these attraction marketing tips for out-of-this-world results How do you know if your attraction marketing plan is working?

 What is attraction marketing?

-Fundamental principles of attraction marketing
+7 principles of attraction marketing

-• Communicating authentically.
+• Communicate authentically.

-• Building relationships with customers.
+• Build relationships with customers.

-• Solving audiences’ pain points.
+• Provide value freely.Solve audiences’ pain points.

-• Attracting audiences instead of pursuing them.
+• Attract audiences instead of pursuing them.

-⚠️ Don’t confuse attraction marketing–the methodology–with The Attraction Marketing Formula, a popular course created by Ferny Ceballos and Elite Marketing Pro.
-The course applies attraction marketing methods to network-based businesses.
+⚠️Attraction marketing–the methodology–isn’t the same as “The Attraction Marketing Formula,” course created by Ferny Ceballos.
+The course applies attraction marketing methods to network-based businesses specifically.

 Attraction marketing is called by other names and is closely related to several other marketing strategies.

-Both attraction and inbound marketing use content to generate interest in a brand, provide value to consumers, generate positive emotions and build long-term relationships.
+Both attraction and inbound marketing use content to generate interest in a brand, provide value to consumers, generate positive emotions, and build long-term relationships.
 The methodologies are rooted in interest-driven, people-first strategies.

 By allowing consumers to direct their own journey, inbound marketing fulfills peoples’ desire for autonomy and instant gratification.

-A four-part framework for characterizing marketing content
+A four-part framework for marketing content

 • Authority content is informative or editorial and demonstrates a brand’s expertise.
 This is your brand’s appeal to logic content and may include how-to guides, reports, and analysis or thought leadership content.